Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 ### Zonal Services

-You can use availability zones to run mission-critical applications and build high-availability into your application architecture by co-locating your compute, storage, networking, and data resources within an availability zone and replicating in other availability zones.
+You can use Availability Zones to run mission-critical applications and build high-availability into your application architecture by co-locating your compute, storage, networking, and data resources within an availability zone and replicating in other availability zones.

 Azure services that support availability zones fall into three categories:

-- Zonal services: You pin the resource to a specific zone (for example, VMs, managed disks, IP addresses).
+- `Zonal services`: You pin the resource to a specific zone (for example, VMs, managed disks, IP addresses).
-- Zone-redundant services: The platform replicates automatically across zones (for example, zone-redundant storage, SQL Database).
+- `Zone-redundant services`: The platform replicates automatically across zones (for example, zone-redundant storage, SQL Database).
-- Non-regional services: Services are always available from Azure geographies and are resilient to zone-wide outages as well as region-wide outages.
+- `Non-regional services`: Services are always available from Azure geographies and are resilient to zone-wide outages as well as region-wide outages.

-Two or more VMs, deployed across 2 or more availability zones, have an SLA of 99.99%.
+**Two or more VMs, deployed across 2 or more Availability Zones, have an SLA of 99.99%**.

 ## Azure management infrastructure

 ### Resource Groups

-In Azure, anything you create, provision, deploy, etc. is a resource.
-When you create a resource you are required to place it into a Resource Group, which is simple a collection of resources.
-However, RG's may not contain other RG's, i.e. they cannot be nested.
+In Azure anything you create, provision, deploy, etc. is a resource.
+When you create a resource you are required to place it into a Resource Group, which is a collection of resources.
+RG's may not contain other RG's, i.e. they **cannot** be nested.

 A Resource Group can contain many resources, each resource may only reside in one RG at a time, but may be moved from one to another.